MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2016.md

 2. In the **Hosts** pane, select and hold a column heading, and then select **Agent Version Status**.
 3. Select the host with the VMM agent that you want to update.
 On the **Hosts** tab, in the **Host** group, select **Refresh**.
 If a host needs to have its VMM agent updated, the **Host Status** column will display **Needs Attention** and the **Agent Version Status** column will display **Upgrade Available**.
 4. Select and hold the host with the VMM agent that you want to update, and then select **Update Agent**.
 In **Update Agent**, provide the necessary credentials and then select **OK**.
 5. The **Agent Version Status** column will display a value of **Upgrading**.
-After the VMM agent is updated successfully on the host, the **Agent Version Status** column will display a value of **Up-to-date** and the **Agent Version** column will display the updated version of the agent.
+After the VMM agent is updated successfully on the host, the **Agent Version Status** column will display a value of **Up-to-date**, and the **Agent Version** column will display the updated version of the agent.
 After you refresh the host again, the **Host Status** column for the host will display a value of **OK**.
 6. You can update the VMM agent on a VMM library server in a similar manner.
 To view a list of VMM library servers, select **Fabric** > **Servers** > **Library Servers**.

 ## Reassociate hosts and library servers

-You might need to re-associate virtual machine hosts and VMM library servers with the VMM management server after the upgrade.
+You might need to reassociate virtual machine hosts and VMM library servers with the VMM management server after the upgrade.

 1. Select **Fabric** > **Servers** > **All Hosts**.
 2. In the **Hosts** pane, ensure that the **Agent Status** column is displayed.
 If it isn't, select and hold a column heading > **Agent Status**.
-3. Select the host that you need to re-associate with the VMM management server.
+3. Select the host that you need to reassociate with the VMM management server.
 4. In the host group, select **Refresh**.
 If a host needs to be reassociated, the **Host Status** column will display a value of **Needs Attention**, and the **Agent Status** column will display a value of **Access Denied**.
 Select and hold the host that you want to reassociate, and then select **Reassociate**.
 In **Reassociate Agent**, provide credentials and then select **OK**.
 The Agent Status column will display a value of Reassociating.
-After the host has been re-associated successfully, the **Agent Status** column will display a value of **Responding**.
+After the host has been reassociated successfully, the **Agent Status** column will display a value of **Responding**.
 After you refresh the host again, the **Host Status** column for the host will display a value of **OK**.
-After you've re-associated the host, you will most likely have to update the VMM agent on the host.
+After you've reassociated the host, you'll most likely have to update the VMM agent on the host.

 ## Redeploy Azure Site Recovery